 Related Reading: How I Meal Plan

-Saying no is so much more than turning down volunteer requests or shrugging off responsibilities.
-It’s truly a skill we MUST learn if we want any hope of living more simply and intentionally.
+Saying no is more than turning down volunteer requests or shrugging off responsibilities.
+It’s a way to show respect (for yourself and others), a way to exercise self-control, and a way to live more intentionally.

-The fact is, we are ALWAYS saying no to something… don’t let it be your family or yourself!
+The fact is, we are always saying no to something… don’t let it be your sanity.

 Related Reading: 99 Effective ways to say “no”.

-I don’t read the paper, we don’t have cable, I don’t subscribe to any magazines, I don’t have any “NEWS” or “Info” apps on my phone, and I don’t follow anything on social media anymore.
+We don’t have cable, I don’t subscribe to any magazines, and I don’t have any “NEWS” or “Info” apps on my phone.

-I have one Christian news source that keeps me in the loop on the basics, but other than that, I focus my mental energy on what’s going on in my home, in our church, in our school, and in our local community.
+I have one Christian news source that keeps me in the loop on the basics, but other than that, I focus my mental energy on my home, our church, our schools, and our local community.

 Related Reading: 5 tips to touch your smartphone less

-Yup, you knew this one would make the list eventually!
-In fact, in many ways, the concept of planning ahead infiltrates every point on the list above.
+You knew “planning” would make the list eventually!
+In fact, in many ways, the concept of planning infiltrates every one of the strategies above.

-Without planning ahead, I wouldn’t have the time or energy to keep my home neat and orderly.
+Without planning, I wouldn’t have the time or energy to keep my home neat and orderly, get to bed at a reasonable hour, make food at home, etc.

 Related Reading: Prevent Burnout by Focusing on Planning and Progress

-Simple living is work… but simple living is worth it.
+Simple living is work… but it’s worth it.

-If you feel the desire to simplify your life, there’s no better time to start than RIGHT NOW!
+If you desire to simplify your life, there’s no better time to start than RIGHT NOW!

 You won’t regret it.